 IT Decision-Making Through the Lens of Gartner’s Analytics Maturity Model

 An IT business analytics solution’s capabilities should be evaluated for its ability to aid in proactive decision-making.
-Whether an IT team is analyzing their current solution or evaluating a new one, utilizing Gartner’s 4 stages of analytics maturity model provides a valuable perspective.
+Whether an IT team is analyzing their current solution or evaluating a new one, utilizing Gartner’s four stages of analytics maturity model provides a valuable perspective.

 - Descriptive analytics: Can tell you what’s going on in your organization